CooperASC/cooperasc.github.com/_posts/notes/2012-10-23-walk-out-work-out-proposals.md

 	- What is our statement?
 - Involve the freshmen
 - Podium
-- Contact press ahead of time
+	- This is a great idea

 - BIG ass message in the windows
 - Align with larger causes
 	- Not only should Cooper be free but for everyone